TheresaLui/SelfHelpContent_v2/articles/microsoft.billing.unexpectedcharges.disagreementwithacharge/unexpectedcharges-disagreementwithacharge-my-subscription-was-canceled-but-still-charged.md

 1. In the Azure portal, enter `subscriptions` in the **search** box and then select **Subscriptions**
 2. From the list of subscriptions, select your subscription
 3. Under **Billing**, select **Invoices**
 4. In the list of invoices, you can see each Billing period and when those charges were accrued.
-Look for the one that you want to download and select its download symbol.
+Look for the one that you want and select its download symbol.
 You might need to change the timespan to view older invoices.
 It might take a few minutes to generate the usage details file and invoice.
 5. In the **Download Usage + Charges** window, select **Download invoice**.
 6. To download a detailed breakdown of your Azure usage, select **Prepare usage file for download**.
 7. Next, review the charges.
 Your invoice shows values for taxes and your usage charges.